 Experienced Theft Crime Defense in Florida

-If you have been arrested for a theft crime — whether it was robbery, burglary or grand theft auto—you need to have an aggressive attorney in your corner dedicated to protecting your rights.
+If you have been arrested for a theft crime — whether it was armed robbery, fraud, identity theft, burglary or grand theft auto—you need to have an aggressive attorney in your corner dedicated to protecting your rights.
 The penalties associated with theft crimes can be severe, and you will want someone who knows the laws and knows the best ways to protect you against a conviction.

 By working with Thomas & Paulk, you can benefit from several things: